 Begin importing your model container by starting the Choose Import Method step.

-Here, you will have two choices for importing your container:
+Here, you will have three choices for importing your container:

 - Upload .tar file: import from saved tar archive version of Docker container

 If you select the Upload .tar file option, ensure you created your .tar file using the following command: